xrowgmbh/xrowformgenerator/doc/readme.txt

 Required fields of the form class:
 ----------------------------------
-subject - text line - the subject of the form mail mail_header - text - the mail header mail_footer - text - the mail footer
-thankyou_page - xml - optional (text which should be displayed at the "thank you page")
+subject - text line - the subject of the form mail sender - email - the sender of the mail receiver - text line - the receiver of the mail, multiple receivers can be seperated with a semicolon. mail_header - text - the mail header mail_footer - text - the mail footer thankyou_page - xml - optional (text which should be displayed at the "thank you page")